2025 NFL Season Predictions: Awards, Playoffs & Super Bowl LX!

 Mine's a little less swooning than that, but here we go.

-After watching the 320th microwaved television feature on Bill's mafia, the torture finally ends with the world's biggest underdog fanbase getting free license to be the entitled douchebags they were always meant to be:
+After watching the 320th microwaved television feature on Bill's Mafia, the torture finally ends with the world's biggest underdog fanbase getting free license to be the entitled douchebags they were always meant to be:

 Bills 35, Philadelphia Eagles 32.